 Comment: For a brisket, all you need is beef stock.
 For a poutine, we use half beef stock, and half chicken stock.
 The quality and tastes of of commercial stocks vary greatly between Europe and the North American continent.
 It will therefore be necessary to use circumspection (it will be necessary to taste and to know what one tastes).
 In North America, there are chicken and beef broths in cartons or canned which normally should be reduced somewhat.
 Try to find the best (it's difficult).
 In Europe, we find rather concentrated products, but not always good enough and often too salty.
 It is important to read the list of ingredients.

 For balsamic vinegar, balance the acidity and sugar.
-Balsamic vinegar sounds great for this, but if not available, a little good red wine vinegar and a pinch of sugar can do the trick.
+Balsamic vinegar sounds great for this, but if not available, a little good red wine vinegar and a small pinch of sugar can do the trick.

 To thicken the sauce, a roux is used here (as much flour as butter).
 To help the brown color of the sauce (and the taste), we make a brown roux (hazelnut), it takes a little more time and work, but it's worth it.
 Normally for this quantity of sauce (~800 ml), we would be satisfied with 32 g of flour and butter for the roux, but here we want a thick sauce, we increase the quantities to 44 g of each.
 The rule is to use 40 g per liter of sauce to bind a normal sauce, and 70 g of each to obtain the consistency of a béchamel (here, we want something in between).

 The amount of sauce produced here may seem significant, but for a poutine you have to be generous with the sauce, which must coat the cheese and the fries well.

 48 g flour, 48 g butter for the roux

 1 nice carrot, cut into rings